From zero surgeries to candidates for exotic definite four-manifolds: Introduction

 \section{Introduction}

 Ever since the work of Freedman \cite{Freedman} and Donaldson \cite{Donaldson}, the following strategy for disproving the smooth $4$-dimensional Poincar\'e conjecture has garnered interest: Find a homotopy $4$-sphere $W$ and a knot $K \subset S^3=\partial(W \setminus \intB)$ which bounds a smoothly embedded disk in $W \setminus \intB$ but which is not slice (in $B^4$).
 It would then follow that $W$ is homeomorphic but not diffeomorphic to $S^4$.
+This strategy has a technical advantage over directly distinguishing $W$ from $S^4$ by computing some diffeomorphism invariant for $W$: there are no known diffeomorphism invariants for homotopy spheres, but there is an invariant (Rasmussen's $s$ invariant from \cite{Rasmussen}) which could obstruct $K$ in the above strategy from being slice in $B^4$.

-In \cite{FGMW}, Freedman, Gompf, Morrison and Walker explicitly attempted this strategy; for a homotopy 4-sphere from the literature they found a knot $K$ which bounds a smooth disk in the homotopy sphere, and tried to use Rasmussen's $s$ invariant from \cite{Rasmussen} to show that $K$ is not slice in $B^4$.
+In \cite{FGMW}, Freedman, Gompf, Morrison and Walker explicitly attempted this strategy; for one homotopy 4-sphere from the literature they found a knot $K$ which bounds a smooth disk in the homotopy sphere, and tried to use Rasmussen's $s$ invariant to show that $K$ is not slice in $B^4$.
 The $s$ invariant is known to be zero for slice knots, but (unlike other similar invariants \cite{OStau, km}) it is unknown whether $s$ necessarily vanishes when $K$ bounds a smooth disk in a homotopy $4$-ball.
 For the example in \cite{FGMW}, however, the $s$ invariant was $0$ and in fact the homotopy $4$-sphere was proven almost immediately to be standard \cite{akbulutCS}.

+Given that the strategy above seems to be the only presently tractable approach to the smooth $4$-dimensional Poincar\'e conjecture, it is of marked interest to pursue it more systematically.
+The goal of this paper is to develop constructions of homotopy spheres $W$ which come equipped with a knot $K$ which bounds a smoothly embedded disk in $W \setminus \intB$ but which does not appear slice.
+Our constructions are broad in scope, but can also produce homotopy spheres and knots which are simple enough to be studied explicitly, a process we also begin here.

-If one wants to more systematically pursue the strategy above, one needs a robust source of examples of knots that bound smooth disks in homotopy $4$-balls.
-It is possible to use pairs of knots $K$ and $K'$ with the same $0$-surgeries to produce such examples as follows: If $K$ is slice and $S^3_0(K)\cong S^3_0(K')$, then by gluing the complement of the slice disk for $K$ to the trace of the $0$-surgery for $K'$, we obtain a homotopy $4$-sphere $W$, such that $K'$ bounds a disk in $W \setminus \intB$.
+We use pairs $K$ and $K'$ with the same $0$-surgeries to produce such examples as follows: If $K$ is slice and $S^3_0(K)\cong S^3_0(K')$, then by gluing the complement of the slice disk for $K$ to the trace of the $0$-surgery for $K'$, we obtain a homotopy $4$-sphere $W$, such that $K'$ bounds a disk in $W \setminus \intB$.
+(See Problem 1.19 in \cite{KirbyList}.)
 If $s(K') \neq 0$, then $K'$ is not slice and $W$ is an exotic four-sphere.

 In principle, the same idea can be used to produce examples of exotic smooth structures on $\#^n \CP$ for $n \geq 1$.
 The work of Freedman \cite{Freedman} and Donaldson \cite{Donaldson} implies that every simply-connected, positive definite, smooth, closed $4$-manifold is homeomorphic to $\#^n \CP$ for some $n$.
 It is unknown if $W=\#^n \CP$ admits exotic smooth structures.
 Let $\Wo = W \setminus \intB$ and define a knot to be {\em H-slice in $W$} it bounds a smoothly embedded nullhomologous disk in $\Wo$.
 If we found knots $K$ and $K'$ such that